 Behavioral Health Technician: Job Description, Duties and Requirements

 A behavioral health technician helps doctors and nurses with the treatment of patients who have various behavioral problems, such as substance abuse, post-traumatic stress disorder, mental instability and physical and emotional abuse.
 These professionals often work in hospitals, shelters and mental health facilities.
-According to the U.S. Bureau of Labor Statistics (BLS), behavioral health technicians, also called psychiatric technicians, earned an average of $33,140 as of May 2012.
+According to the U.S. Bureau of Labor Statistics (BLS), behavioral health technicians, also called psychiatric technicians, earned a median annual salary of $29,880 as of May 2013.
 Job growth for these technicians is expected to be below average, with a projected increase of 4% from 2012 to 2022, according to the BLS.

 A behavioral health technician is expected to understand and implement individual treatment plans, record patient behavior and provide a safe, supportive environment for the patients.
 Technicians may provide and record patient medications and assisting in daily activities.